jupyter/notebook/docs/source/migrating/multiple-interfaces.md

 ## NbClassic and JupyterLab 4.x

-When only JupyterLab 4.x is installed, then NbClassic has to be installed explictly.
+When only JupyterLab 4.x is installed, then NbClassic has to be installed explicitly.
 They will run on the same server, and are reachable via `/tree` for NbClassic, and `/lab` for JupyterLab.

 ## NbClassic Independently